Beacon-Heart/Heart_Beacon/README.md

 #mBridge #CBDC #worldbank #IMF #BIS #cryptocurrency #davos #Texas et al gold backed currency

 INVENTION TYPE: An invention may be an improvement to an existing invention.
 USPTO 13/573,002's basis for invention is US Army CECOM Communication - Electronics Command's "Greatest Invention" a system of systems structured data digital dashboard geo-temporal - spatial synchronization, standardization program matching brevity codes to symbols, symbol sets critical for A.I.
 Artificial Intelligence man - machine interface used for OOTW Operations Other Than War following a German Army suggestion circa 2003.

-Foundation Tech trinity:

-- EPOCH (s) = Time intervals, cycles ex: Blockchain = Time Chain
-- SPACE (land use meme) ex: IRS memo #1421 "Bitcoin transaction akin to land acquisition"
-- SYNTAX (structured data) (data elements mapped to symbols for A.I. / man - machine interface)

-Reference: Micro Strategy's Michael Saylor compares HODLing (Bitcoin) to owning land in Manhattan https://lnkd.in/gRQm6gFW

-All things internet, internet of money, blockchains are formed by unicast, multicast, anycast protocols.
-Programmable money’s improvements are in cryptography.
-Blockchains are formed by unicast, multicast, anycast and workflow filters.
-Programmable money’s improvements are in cryptography.
-Web 3.0 is based on the original internet TCP/IP structure that has not changed because it cannot change.

 QUOTE: “Only a crisis - actual or perceived - produces real change.
 When that crisis occurs, the actions that are taken depend on the ideas that are lying around.
 That, I believe, is our basic function: to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes the politically inevitable.”
 Milton Friedman Nobel Prize winning Economist who described a GDP Gross Domestic Product commodity RWA Real World Asset based K% rule to monetize a currency, implement GDP based rules automated inflation control to manage the global economy.